Weilüe: Content

 The Weilüe describes the routes to the Roman Empire and it is quite possible that some, or all, of the new information on the Roman Empire and Parthia came from foreign sailors.
 One such record which may have been available to Yu Huan is detailed in the Book of Liang of a merchant from the Roman Empire who in 226 arrived in Jiaozhi, near modern Hanoi, and was sent to the court of the Eastern Wu emperor Sun Quan, who asked him for a report on his native country and its people.

 Yu Huan also includes a brief description of "Zesan", a vassal state of the Roman Empire.
-John E. Hill identified "Zesan" with Azania in East African coast, but this is unlikely, since later source like New Book of Tang told that "Zesan" located to the northeast of Roman Empire, therefore it could be Trebizond.
+John E. Hill identified "Zesan" with Azania located at the East African coast.
+However, this is unlikely, since later sources like the New Book of Tang recorded that "Zesan" was located to the northeast of the Roman Empire.

 Weilüe mentioned a kingdom named "Panyue" or "Hanyuewang", located to the southeast of India.
 Hill identified it with Pandya of Tamilakam and gave a translation:

 "The kingdom of Panyue (Pandya) is also called Hanyuewang.
 It is several thousand li to the southeast of Tianzhu (Northern India), and is in contact with Yi Circuit [in modern southern Yunnan].
 The inhabitants are small; they are the same height as the Chinese.
 Traders from Shu (Western Sichuan) travel this far.
 The Southern Route, after attaining its most westernmost point, turns southeast until it reaches its end."